 Coming June 2021 from Amble Press

-Thomas McGurrin is a fourth-grade teacher and openly gay man at a private primary school serving Portland, Oregon’s wealthy progressive elite who is falsely accused inappropriately touching a male student.
-The accusation comes just as Thomas is being thrust back into the center of his unusual family by his younger brother’s battle with cancer.
-Although cleared of the accusation, Thomas is forced to resign from a job he loves and, while his brother battles cancer, Thomas finds himself entangled in another, potentially life-changing family drama.
+Thomas McGurrin is a fourth-grade teacher and openly gay man at a private primary school serving Portland, Oregon’s wealthy progressive elite when he’s falsely accused of inappropriately touching a male student.
+The accusation comes just as Thomas is thrust back into the center of his unusual family by his younger brother’s battle with cancer.
+Although cleared of the accusation, Thomas is forced to resign from a job he loves during a potentially life-changing family drama.

 Davison’s novel explores the discrepancy between the progressive ideals and persistent negative stereotypes among the privileged regarding social status, race, and sexual orientation and the impact of that discrepancy on friendships and family relations.

-By turn rueful, humorous, angry, and wise, Doubting Thomas marks the debut of an important writer.
+By turns rueful, humorous, angry, and wise, Doubting Thomas marks the debut of an important writer.

-MATTHEW CLARK DAVISON s a writer and educator living in San Francisco.
-He earned a BA and MFA in Creative Writing from San Francisco State University, where he now teaches full-time.
-His prose has been recently anthologized in Empty The Pews and 580-Split, and published in Guernica, The Atlantic Monthly, Foglifter, Lumina Magazine, Fourteen Hills, Per Contra, Educe, and others; and has been recognized with a Creative Work Grant, (Inaugural Awardee/San Francisco State University), Cultural Equities Grant (San Francisco Arts Commission), the Clark Gross Award for a Novel-in-Progress, and a Stonewall Alumni Award.
+MATTHEW CLARK DAVISON is the creator of The Lab :: Writing Classes with MCD, and his textbook The Lab, Experiments in Writing Cross-Genre, co-authored by bestselling writer Alice LaPlante, will be published by W.W.
+Norton in 2022.
+His prose has been recently anthologized in Empty The Pews (Epiphany Publishing) and 580-Split; and published in or on Guernica, The Atlantic Monthly, Foglifter, Lumina Magazine, Fourteen Hills, Per Contra, Educe, and others; and has been recognized with a Creative Work Grant, (Inaugural Awardee/San Francisco State University), Cultural Equities Grant (San Francisco Arts Commission), Clark Gross Award for a Novel-in-Progress, and a Stonewall Alumni Award.